iancoleman/codechain_exploration/readme.md

 We can see where git is at using `git log` and we can see where codechain is at using `codechain status`

+It's also easy to start codechain again from scratch:
+`rm -r .codechain`
+`codechain start -s ~/.config/codechain/secrets/<myidentity>`

+At this stage there's no point making a release with only 1 signer so we can push the git to a repo and start to get others involved in the git commits and the codechain.

+## Adding another signer

+TODO Another person will pull this repo and add their own content to the doc and their codechain key.